Sinucid/valuedator/README.md

     "ipv4" - /^(?:(?:25[0-5]|2[0-4]\d|[01]?\d\d?)\.){3}(?:25[0-5]|2[0-4]\d|[01]?\d\d?)$/

 ```

-> Theoretically, you can specify all 3 checks, but it is necessary to hinder the logic of this decision.
-In most cases, one or two types are sufficient.

 #### errorInput
 An object with parameters to change the CSS styles of the input field associated with the value.